pulp-platform/axi/doc/axi_xbar.md

 The crossbar has a configurable number of slave and master ports.

 The ID width of the master ports is wider than that of the slave ports.
 The additional ID bits are used by the internal multiplexers to route responses.
-The ID width of the master ports must be `AxiIdWidthSlvPorts + $clog_2(NoSlvPorts)`.
+The ID width of the master ports must be `IdWidthSlvPorts + $clog_2(NoSlvPorts)`.

 ## Address Map